Cradles Today, College Tomorrow

 Untitled Document

-1 The College Board, “Trends in College Pricing,” 2021.
+1 The College Board, “Trends in College Pricing and Student Aid 2024,” 10/24.

 3 Continuous or periodic investment plans neither ensure a profit nor protect against a loss in declining markets.
 Because these programs involve continuous investing regardless of fluctuating price levels, you should carefully consider your financial ability to continue investing through periods of fluctuating market prices.